Ewan-D/beginnersBase11ty/README.md

 #### _includes
   - This folder has base.njk.
 Link to it through include/base in front matter.

+#### postslist.njk
+  - uses 11tys collection method to list posts with a nunjucks for loop. this differs from base 11tys by using a numbering system within the loop instead of in css.
+More potential for styling with tailwind here.

 #### posts
   - This folder includes posts.json.
 11ty uses this in the data cascade (I